Lucian648/Discord-Moderater-Bot/README.md

 After the installation run this command in your terminal ----> npm i discord.js --save.
 The responce is ---->npm notice created a lockfile as package-lock.json.
 You should commit this file.
 + discord.js@12.5.1
 updated 1 package and audited 15 packages in 7.068s
 found 0 vulnerabilities  IF IT SAYS WARN THEN THAT MEANS IT WILL STILL WORK.
-DONT THINK IT SHOULDN'T SAY THAT
+DONT THINK IT SHOULDN'T SAY THAT.

-Afther that run this command ----> code . then visual  studio code will open up you should see something like this ----->
+Afther that run this command ----> code . then visual  studio code will open up you should see something like this -----> http://github-discord-mod-bot.rf.gd/?i=1

+GET THE CODE FROM INDEX.JS AND CONFIG.JSON